The Taurus G2S | Ramen Noodle budget gun

 Mozambique Drill From the Draw

 A Mozambique Drill entails two rapid shots to the chest and one well placed shot to the head.
-The drill was fired at 7 yards and I started with a holstered handgun.
+I fired the drill at 7 yards and I started with a holstered handgun.

 A Box drill is done with two targets.
 Shoot the right target twice in the chest, then transition to the left target shoot it twice in the head, then place a headshot on the left target before ending the drill with a headshot on the right target.
 I started at the low ready and shot from 7 yards.

 iHack Drill Pass/Fail